JureSeselj/kiteboarding-club/README.md

 ### Sign Up Form Page

-+ The signup.html page contains background cover photo, title with paragraph and sign up form for potential new users.
++ The signup.html page contains background cover photo, title with paragraph and sign up form for potential new user.
     \
     &nbsp;